silentorb/marloth-story/books/fairytale/part4.md

 "But aren't you still a force to be reckoned with?"
 James asked him.

 "Yeah.
 I am.
-But I would require even more reckoning if I had a sword!"
+But I would require even more reckoning if I had a gun!"
 After some quick searching Fugue was able to find a stick, and he said that would help a great deal.